Venezuela's Hugo Chavez warns banks of nationalisation

 "If you can't do it, give me the banks," he said.

-The government has taken over several private banks in recent years over alleged irregularities.'No alternative'
+The government has taken over several private banks in recent years over alleged irregularities.

 Mr Chavez was speaking during his weekly radio and television programme, which was broadcast from Barinas state in Venezuela's central plains, an important farming and cattle-ranching region.